Spain moves to restrict abortion in swing to right

-MADRID, Dec 20 (Reuters) - Spain’s centre-right government moved to make it harder for women to get an abortion on Friday, restricting a law that had allowed the procedure on request within a 14 week term, in a bid to rally core conservative support.
+MADRID (Reuters) - Spain’s center-right government moved to make it harder for women to get an abortion on Friday, restricting a law that had allowed the procedure on request within a 14 week term, in a bid to rally core conservative support.

 In this case women would also have to argue that the pregnancy poses a physical or mental health risk.